timka/bitchat-terminal/README.md

 > ⚠️ **Known Issues**: There is alot of client side functionality done on the rust client to work with ios and android seamlessly, and I have had more issues working with some small features in android. it is ongoing process to get it 100% but will work soon.
 - Connection not found errors are typically fixed with a re run of the command, if that doesnt work restart bluetooth on the device runnign the rust client and try again.

 - Android Private Messages are currently not displaying, this is a client side issue I am looking to resolve, the goal is  to be 1:1 with the iOS version which is undergoing changes as well.
+You will see a ```[CRYPTO] appears to be android (invalid identity key format)``` error when Android conects.
+This is being worked on

 - If you are having trouble and restarting the bluetooth on your device hasnt worked, then unpair all devices from phone(s) and rust client device and re-do mesh network again by running bitchat.
 I havent had any issues outside of these mentioned please submit for anything found